MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 When you detect this event, do some combination of the following:

-*  Add custom menuitems to the default context menu.
+*  Add custom menu items to the default context menu.

-*  Remove custom menuitems from the default context menu.
+*  Remove custom menu items from the default context menu.

 *  Open a custom context menu.